 Of these station components, the waste receptacle and bag dispenser are where you have the most options.
 When selecting a pet waste station, keep the following in mind:

-There are three common materials used for constructing waste cans for pet waste stations: plastic, lightweight metal and heavy-duty metal.
+There are three common materials used for constructing waste cans for pet waste stations: plastic, steel and aluminum.
+Stations may come in lightweight or heavy duty versions made from each of these three materials.

-Despite their lower initial cost, plastic and lightweight metal receptacles tend to result in higher expenses over the long run compared to making an upfront investment in heavy-duty aluminum models.
-This is due to rusting, cracking and general wear and tear, which ultimately leads to replacement.
+We have also found that plastic and lightweight metal or steel receptacles tend to result in higher expenses over the long run compared to making an upfront investment in heavy-duty aluminum models.

 Pet waste stations should always have a tight cover to keep the dog waste in and the water out.
 We refer to the mess that is created when water mixes with the contents of a dog waste receptacle as “poop soup.”
 Needless to say, it is not pleasant.
 Emptying a station that is filled with “poop soup” is difficult to manage and just plain disgusting.